Employee Retention Credit Extended and Enhanced: Here’s How to Claim ItMarch 11, 2021

 Many businesses may qualify under the full or partial suspension.
 Check out this link to see if any of these examples might apply regarding the “fully or partially suspended operations due to a government order”:

 If you do meet at least one of these conditions and the company is eligible for the credit for 2021, we recommend you talk to your payroll company to get this set up so that the credit will flow through the quarterly Forms 941.
 (But note again, you cannot claim the credit for wages that were paid for with PPP loan funds for which you are granted forgiveness.
 No double dipping.)
 This will mean the payroll company will pull less payroll taxes from your bank account when running the payroll.
 That’s how you get the benefit.
-This credit has been extended through June 30, 2021.
-So, 1st and 2nd quarter 2021 wages could potentially qualify.
+This credit has been extended through December 31, 2021.
+So, all of 2021 wages could potentially qualify.

 Can you request retroactive refunds?

 There is the possibility that you can go back to 2020, based on the newest tax law changes, to request refunds if there were wages that qualified for the credit outside of the PPP-1 covered period.
 There has been some indication that the IRS may provide guidance for a simplified process for seeking a retroactive credit.
 The alternative is to file amended quarterly payroll tax forms 941 for the applicable quarters.
 For now, our advice is to wait to see if additional guidance comes out for 2020 refunds, unless your payroll company has a simplified process to file the amended 941s already in place for this situation.